ibm-cloud-docs/openshift/openshift_storage_portworx.md

    ```
    {: pre}

 8. Verify that your Portworx volume is removed.
 Log in to one of your Portworx pods in your cluster to list your volumes.
-To find available Portworx pods, run `kubectl get pods -n kube-system | grep portworx`.
+To find available Portworx pods, run `oc get pods -n kube-system | grep portworx`.
    ```
    oc exec <portworx-pod>  -it -n kube-system -- /opt/pwx/bin/pxctl volume list
    ```